REACh research team having fun at the escape room for the lab's 2018 Holiday party!

 Rivka Levin

-Rivka Levin is in the third year of her PhD in Clinical Developmental Psychology.
-She completed an Honours BSc in Psychology and Biology at York University.
-Her research interests include investigating the role of emotion regulation and emotion regulation flexibility in mood disorders, anxiety disorders, and disordered eating among young adults.
+Rivka Levin is currently in her final year of her PhD in Clinical Developmental Psychology set to be completed in 2024.
+Her research interests include Intrapersonal and Interpersonal Emotion Regulation, Eating Disorders and Disordered Eating eating among young adults.
 She is also interested in applying this research to create and evaluate evidence-based prevention and intervention programs.

 Samantha Chan

-Samantha Chan is in the third year of her PhD in Clinical Developmental Psychology.
+Samantha Chan is completing her PhD in Clinical Developmental Psychology.
 She completed her Honours BSc in Psychology at Queen’s University, and her MSc in Developmental Psychopathology at Durham University in the U.K. Her research mainly focuses on emotion regulation, emotion regulation flexibility, mental health and relationships among adolescents and emerging adults.
 She is also interested in applying research to develop evidence-based mental health intervention and prevention programs for children and youth.
 Samantha is funded by the Social Sciences and Humanities Research Council of Canada.

 MA Students